 Mechanical movements feature moving parts that wind up manually or automatically.
 The main component of a mechanical movement is the mainspring, a spring that gradually unwinds and transmits energy.
-A mechanical watch, although usually requiring winding up if its manual, will keep accurate time.
-The traditional watch wearer enjoys the contact of winding up a watch is something that has been previously enjoyed by watch wearers.
-There is something classic and enjoyable about a wind up watch.
+A mechanical watch will keep accurate time despite requiring winding up if it's manual.
+Conventionally the contact of winding up a watch is something that has been previously enjoyed by watch wearers.
+There is something traditional and pleasurable about a wind up watch.

 Watch brands like Longines, Omega, Tag Heuer, Breitling and Cartier all have automatic watches in their collections, which do not need to be wound manually.
-Inside the watch sits a small weighted rotor which has to oscillate in order to wind the mainspring.
-Wearing the watch causes motion from the wearer's arm which is then translated into energy that powers a series of gears winding the mainspring.
+Inside an automatic watch sits a small weighted rotor that has to oscillate in order to wind the mainspring.
+Wearing the watch causes motion from the wearer's arm that is then translated into energy to power a series of gears winding the mainspring.
 Mechanical watches require servicing once every 3 to 5 years to maintain reliability.
 Service details will often be provided in the information booklet with the timepiece.
 At Ernest Jones we offer our Atelier service in store, including prestige watch servicing and repair.
 See our full list of Atelier services in our watch services section.

-Quartz, a widely used timekeeping technology.
-Electronic movements often feature no moving parts and are battery driven.
-A quartz watch is powered by an electronic oscillator regulated by quartz crystal.
-The electric current causes the quartz inside to vibrate with a precise frequency.
+Quartz is a commonly used timekeeping technology.
+Electronic movements often incorporate no moving parts and are battery driven.
+A quartz watch is powered by an electronic oscillator synchronized by quartz crystal.
+The electric current causes the quartz inside to pulsate with a precise frequency.
 The frequency is broken down through an integrated circuit where power is released through a small stepping motor setting the watch hands in motion.
-Digital watches are also part of the quartz movement family and sometimes feature LCD, liquid crystal displays.
-Some quartz watches feature both analogue and digital time dials for simultaneous display of different information.
-These are known as ana-digi.

 Branded watch movements

-At Ernest Jones we offer internationally recognised brands, famous for their movement technology.
+At Ernest Jones we offer internationally recognised brands, famous for their signature movement technology.

 Citizen Eco-Drive technology

-Citizen timepieces are created with award winning Eco-Drive technology combined with the highest quality materials.
-The Eco-Drive 'never needs a battery' technology uses the power of light and converts it into energy, which is stored permanently in a rechargeable lithium-ion cell; hence it doesn't warrant a battery.
+Citizen timepieces are designed with award winning Eco-Drive technology infused with the highest quality materials.
+The Eco-Drive technology uses the power of light and converts it into energy, which is stored permanently in a rechargeable lithium-ion cell; hence it doesn't warrant a battery.

 Light is absorbed through the dial and beneath the dial is a solar cell absorbing light, converting into energy.
-Exposure to light everyday both natural and artificial means the Eco - Drive watch is constantly full of energy.
+The Eco – Drive watch uses the exposure from both natural and artificial light to maintain a constant level of energy.

 Seiko Kinetic technology

 SEIKO has introduced Kinetic Auto Relay watches that are devised to tell the precise time when they are not worn for up to four years.
-These watches come with a power save function that will automatically stop the hand movement approximately 72 hours after the watch has been taken off to preserve energy.
-The Kinetic Auto Relay watch also has a relay function that is triggered by a slight swing motion and automatically returns the watch to present time, provided it's used within four years.
+These watches come with a power save purpose that will instantly stop the hand movement approximately 72 hours after the watch has been taken off to conserve energy.
+The Kinetic Auto Relay watch also has a relay function that is activated by a slight swing motion and automatically returns the watch to present time, provided it's used within four years.